Tantanoola, South Australia

 Tantanoola is in the Wattle Range Council local government area, the South Australian House of Assembly electoral districts of MacKillop and Mount Gambier, and the Australian House of Representatives Division of Barker.

-The primary school closed in July 2020 after the farcical situation of having more staff than students.
+The primary school closed in July 2020 after having more staff than students.
 The remaining students transferred to nearby schools in Millicent and Mount Gambier.

 History

 The township of Tantanoola is situated in the Hundred of Hindmarsh, 425 km south east of Adelaide, and was once a portion of Mayurra Station.
 It was the second town of importance on the Mount Gambier to Rivoli Bay railway line which was built in 1878, converted from narrow to broad gauge in 1957 and ceased operating to freight in April 1995 then Limestone Coast Railway tourist passengers on 1 July 2006 which spanned across 128 years between Tantanoola and Mount Gambier.

 The historic Tantanoola railway station is listed on the South Australian Heritage Register.